MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-web-console.md

 10. On the **Configuration** > **Select an authentication mode for use with the Web console** page, select your option, and then select **Next**.

     > [!NOTE]
-    > If you install the management server on a server by using a domain account for System Center Configuration service and System Center Data Access service, and then install the web console on a different server and select **Mixed Authentication**, you might need to register service principal names and configure constraint delegations.
+    > If you install the management server on a server by using a domain account for System Center Configuration service and System Center Data Access service, and then you install the web console on a different server and select **Mixed Authentication**, you might need to register service principal names and configure constraint delegations.
 For more information, see [HTTP 500 error when you connect to the Operations Manager web console remotely](/troubleshoot/system-center/scom/http-500-error-connecting-to-web-console).

 11. On the **Diagnostic and Usage Data** page, review data collection terms, and then select **Next**.